EmoCAST: Emotional Talking Portrait via Emotive Text Description: Experiments and Results

 \subsection{Comparison with Other Methods}

-We perform quantitative comparisons with other methods on the MEAD test set \shortcite{kaisiyuan2020mead} and out-of-domain test set.
-Table \ref{table:compare} demonstrates that our method outperforms other approaches in emotional accuracy and visual quality, highlighting the effectiveness of our EmoCAST in achieving precise and vivid emotional representations.
-In terms of audio-visual synchronization, our method achieves comparable performance to existing techniques on the MEAD test set, while demonstrating superior performance on the in-the-wild test set.
+We perform quantitative comparisons with other methods on the MEAD test set \cite{kaisiyuan2020mead} and out-of-domain in-the-wild test set.
+Table \ref{table:compare} shows that our method outperforms competing approaches in emotional accuracy and visual quality, highlighting the effectiveness of our EmoCAST in achieving precise and vivid emotional representations.
+For audio-visual synchronization, our method performs comparably to existing techniques on the MEAD test set, while demonstrating superior performance on the in-the-wild test set, indicating stronger generalization.

 We further conduct visual comparisons with other state-of-the-art methods.
-As illustrated in Fig.~\ref{fig:results}, GAN-based methods demonstrate suboptimal performance in terms of both visual quality and emotion quality, leading to perceptibly unnatural emotional talking videos.
-Although EAMM, PD-FGC, and EDTalk methodologies utilize emotional videos as affective sources, their synthesized facial expressions remain insufficiently pronounced.
-EAT employs emotional labels to control expression generation, enabling it to produce accurate expressions.
-However, the visual quality of these expressions is suboptimal, and in comparison to the ground truth mouth, there are instances where the mouth fails to close as expected.
-Our approach achieves more vivid and faithful facial emotional details while maintaining lip synchronization with the ground truth mouth.
+As illustrated in Fig.~\ref{fig:results}, GAN-based methods exhibit lower visual fidelity and emotional expressiveness, leading to perceptibly unnatural emotional talking videos.
+Although EAMM~\cite{10.1145/3528233.3530745}, PD-FGC~\cite{wang2023progressive}, and EDTalk~\cite{tan2025edtalk} utilize emotional videos as affective sources, their synthesized facial expressions remain insufficiently pronounced.
+EAT~\cite{Gan_2023_ICCV} controls expression generation via emotional labels, enabling it to produce accurate expressions.
+However, the visual quality of these expressions is suboptimal, and the mouth sometimes fails to close in alignment with the ground truth.
+Moreover, as shown in Fig. \ref{fig:teaser}, under the same text-control setting, InstructAvatar \cite{wang2024instructavatar} yields weaker, less natural expressions and exhibits poor identity preservation.
+In contrast, our approach achieves more vivid and faithful facial emotional details, maintains lip synchronization with the ground-truth lip movements, and robustly preserves identity.